-Assumes investment at the NAV at the beginning of the year reinvestment of all dividends and distributions, a complete redemption of the investment at the NAV at the end of the year and no sales or redemption charges (if any).
+(b) Assumes investment at the NAV at the beginning of the year, reinvestment of all dividends and distributions, a complete redemption of the investment at the NAV at the end of the year and no sales or redemption charges (if any).
 Total returns would be reduced if a sales or redemption charge was taken into account.
-Returns do not reflect the impact of taxes to shareholders relating to Fund distributions or the redemption of Fund shares.
+Returns do not reflect the innact of taxes to shareholders relating to Fund distributions or the redemption of Fund shares.

-The Fund's portfolio turnover rate is calculated in accordance with regulatory requirements, without regard to transactions involving short term investments and certain derivatives.
+account.
+Returns do not reflect the impact of taxes to shareholders relating to Fund distributions or the redemption of Fund shares. (c) The Fund's portfolio turnover rate is calculated in accordance with regulatory requirements, without regard to transactions involving short term investments.
 If such transactions were included, the Fund's portfolio turnover rate may be higher.